Child Orthodontics

 Child Orthopaedic treatment plays a vital role in childhood development.
 Early evaluation is crucial to assist in correcting growth and jaw development, preventing the need for more serious orthodontic treatment in future.

-Not only does interceptive treatment encourage and correct growth developmental patterns, but can ease cases of paediatric sleep apnoea by widening narrow, restricted airways through the expansion of the dentition which can disturb a child’s ability to sleep and breathe correctly, leaving them feeling tired and unable to concentrate.
-Problem behaviours such as thumb sucking and dummy/pacifier reliance can also be corrected through the use of a fixed appliance.
+Not only does interceptive orthodontic treatment for children encourage and correct growth developmental patterns but can ease cases of paediatric sleep apnea.
+By widening narrow, restricted airways through the expansion of the dentition which will improve a child’s ability to sleep and breathe correctly, leaving them well rested and with increased concentration.
+Problem behaviours such as thumb sucking, and dummy/pacifier reliance can also be corrected through the use of a fixed appliance.

 5 signs that your child may need Orthodontic treatment: